bulent2k2/kojo-thello/README.md

 # kojo-thello
 Othello/Reversi game that runs in Kojo.
+See: https://www.kogics.net/kojo

 Just open the file menu.kojo in Kojo and run.